 Sightseeing within BalangirThe natural scenic beauty is a great blessing on Balangir city, apart that it is endowed with numerous temples, other religious monuments, and picnic spots, making the city a holy place and a must tourist place to visit.
-From the many, here is a small collection of information on few of the temples and picnic spots of Balangir.
+From the many, here is a small collection of information on few of the temples and picnic spots of Balangir in Odisha.

 Sailashree Palace of Balangir – This palace in the town is one of the best ever built in Odisha state.
 It was once the home of Royal family of Balangir.